aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             # Set to false to disable the LLDP topology validation performed by the `eos_validate_state` role.
             validate_lldp: <bool>

+            # Flag used to identify one or more adapters as egress interfaces of the Arista Campus fabric.
+            # These interfaces will be tagged with `Link-Type: Egress`.
+            # This tag can later be used in the CloudVision Campus Dashboard to correctly identify egress interfaces and calculate their bandwidth utilization.
+            campus_egress: <bool; default=False>

             # EOS CLI rendered directly on the ethernet interface in the final EOS configuration.
             raw_eos_cli: <str>